Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Proofs for Section

 \subsection{Proof of Theorem \ref{thm::grad_desc_bal}}

 The proof follows along similar lines as the proof of Theorem \ref{thm::grad_flow_bal}, while accounting for extra terms quantifying the discretization error.
 Using the definition of the gradient descent recursion \eqref{eq::gd_def_no_noise}, where the last equality follows from the computations in \eqref{eq::reg_cons_eq} and \eqref{eq::reg_diff_sq}.
-Since $\norm{\ \cdot\ }_{\op} \leq \norm{\ \cdot\ }$ (see Problem 5.6.P56 of \cite{horn_johnson_2013}), Lemma \ref{lem::prod_bound} implies where the last inequality follows from Theorem \ref{thm::conv_abs_disc}.
-The operator norm of a diagonal matrix is the largest absolute value of its diagonal entries.
-Using the assumption $\alpha_k < 4 \eta^{-2} \cdot \calL_R\big(\weight_1(0), \ldots, \weight_L(0)\big)$ and \eqref{eq::reg_diff_lower}, this yields Further, $\norm{A B} \leq \norm{A}_{\op} \cdot \norm{B}$ (see Problem 5.6.P20 of \cite{horn_johnson_2013}).
-Combining the previous display with \eqref{eq::sq_diff_disc} and the triangle inequality now leads to The latter gives a discrete-time analog of \eqref{eq::time_diff_bal}.
+Noting that $\max_{i = 1, \ldots, d} \abs{\bfv}_i \leq \norm{\bfv}_2$, Lemma \ref{lem::prod_bound} implies By assumption $4 \alpha_k \eta^{-2} \kappa(X\tran X) \cdot \calL_R(\bftheta_k) < 1$, which together with the previous display and \eqref{eq::reg_diff_lower} implies Combining this computation with \eqref{eq::sq_diff_disc} and the triangle inequality now leads to The latter gives a discrete-time analog of \eqref{eq::time_diff_bal}.
 In comparison, the difference of squared gradients controls the discretization error, with additional attenuation by $\alpha_k^2$.
-Expanding the squares, this error may be split into three terms where commutativity of diagonal matrices yields We will now show that the norm of each respective sub-difference cannot exceed $C_i \cdot \norm[\big]{\weight_{\ell}^2(k) - \weight_{\ell + 1}^2(k)}$ with each constant $C_i$, $i = 1, 2, 3$ being a function of $\eta$, $\starweight$, and the initialization.
-To this end, we will inspect the expressions for the gradients of $\calL$ and $R$ computed in \eqref{eq::diff_loss} and \eqref{eq::diff_reg} and find bounds for the involved norms via Lemma \ref{lem::prod_bound}.
+Expanding the squares, this error may be split into three terms where We will now show that the norm of each $\Delta_i(k)$ cannot exceed some constant multiple of $\norm[\big]{\weight_{\ell}^2(k) - \weight_{\ell + 1}^2(k)}$.
+To this end, we inspect the expressions for the gradients of $\calL$ and $R$ computed in \eqref{eq::diff_loss} and \eqref{eq::diff_reg} and find bounds for the involved norms via Lemma \ref{lem::prod_bound}.

-Using sub-multiplicativity of the norm and Lemma \ref{lem::prod_bound}, the norm of $\Delta_1(k)$ admits the estimate By assumption, the requirements of Theorem \ref{thm::conv_abs_disc} are met, meaning the loss $\calL_R$ must decrease monotonically along the gradient descent trajectory and so for all $k \geq 0$.